isabella232/pyladies-cmd-pyintro/shell_tutorial.md

-Pylading commad line and introduction to python tutorial
+PyLadies command line and introduction to Python tutorial
 =======